 A Few Facts About the Author

 - I am in my mid 30s.
-I am a scientific researcher, and also the head brewer for a local brewpub.
+I am a researcher in the specialty chemical industry, and also the head brewer for a local brewpub.
 My hobbies include homebrewing, hiking, biking and playing softball.
 I also have a spreadsheet fetish.

 - My wife (Mrs. BF) is a medical professional, glass blower, and chicken farmer.

-- We have an infant daughter (Baby BF) who is currently unemployed, but very cute.
+- We have a toddler daughter (Baby BF) who is currently unemployed, but very cute.